jamyang604/index.html./README.md

 <!-- Mentor Section -->
 <section id="mentor">
     <h2>Mentor</h2>
-    <p>Lobey Sangay Wangchuk is around 47 years old and hails from Tashigang, Bhutan.
+    <p>Lobey Sangay Wangchuk is around 47 years old and hails from Tashi Yangtshi, Bhutan.
 He is a senior at the Royal Academy and widely recognized as one of the best mentors.
 With his guidance, mentees are encouraged to learn, grow, and achieve their best potential.
 He is not only an excellent mentor but also a kind and supportive figure for the entire group.</p>
     <p>He is married to Dorji Dema and together they have one daughter and one son.
 Beyond his professional accomplishments, he is known for his humility, dedication, and ability to inspire those around him.</p>
     <img src="https://uploads.onecompiler.io/43jct4j6q/445acqxdj/Screenshot%202025-11-20%20at%2011.11.11%E2%80%AFPM.png" alt="Mentor Photo">
 </section>